 After Placement Testing:

-Students with a hold on their PAWS account for Foundation must work with UWM’s English Language Academy to register for appropriate classes before you will be eligible to register for other classes.
+Students with an EAP Placement hold on their PAWS account must work with UWM’s English Language Academy to register for appropriate classes before you will be eligible to register for other classes.
 This hold is used for new admits with TOEFL/IELTS scores that indicate they might need additional support to ensure successful completion of the English General Education Requirement.

 After all holds are cleared, you will communicate with your academic advisor, who will help you identify courses that satisfy the requirements of your major and degree.
 You can find your advisor’s name and email in your PAWS account.
 Feel free to contact your advisor before you arrive on campus.
 Advisors welcome questions from students and are especially eager to help new students get a great start to their academic careers.